Jrayp/Moku/README.md

 ### Internal data

-Lastly a Moku map may store information pertaining to the autotiler with `moku_map.tilemap_url` and `moku_map.autotiles` both of which are meant for internal use.
-(Though there may be obscure reasons for manually changing the `tilemap_url`, which shouldn't cause any issues.)
+Lastly Moku maps have an element 'moku_map.internal' which is meant for internal use (duh).
+Don't mess with it :P

 ## Using the auto tiler

 ![](doc/transition.png)

-Currently Moku functions mainly as an auto tiler.

 Moku auto-tiling can be very easy to use, depending on use case.
 More involved needs will require more involved setup.
 However, for simple defold tilemap autotiling, very little work is required.
 Please refer to [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673) if in doubt, as mokus autotiler is based on that article.
-For this guide we will use 8-bit tiling, but 4-bit tiling works the same way.
+For this guide we will use 8-bit (Complex) tiling, but 4-bit (Simple) tiling works mostly the same way.

 ### Tile sheet layout